pyriand3r/jira2gitlab/Readme.md

 We recently moved from Jira/Bitbucket to Gitlab.
 Since there was no importer for Jira Issues that supports (custom-)field mapping, we wrote this CLI tool.

 ## Current Features

+### Basic

 - Syncs issues based on configuration
 - Re-Sync works via custom jira field that stores the Gitlab issue ID
-- Jira worklogs get added once on gitlab issue creation (optional)
-- Jira estimated time get added to gitlab issue (optional)
 - Jira (custom-) fields can be mapped to Gitlab fields
 - Jira users can be mapped to Gitlab users
 - If a jira resolution exists, the issue will be closed on Gitlab

+### Optional

+- Jira worklogs get added once on gitlab issue creation
+- Jira estimated time get added to gitlab issue
+- Backlink to original issue as comment

 ## Things to know
 - The CLI creates a new custom field in Jira called 'jira2gitlab' where it stores the gitlab issue ID.
 This custom field is automatically added to the 'default screen' of Jira.